 Let me tell you a small story of overcoming one of my fears….

-I remember sitting beside the driver in a shared jeep packed with locals and a few drifters in Srinagar to reach Sonamarg, trying to talk to my Kashmiri driver who only spoke Koshur and broken Hindi.
-On that two and a half hour long journey, we talked about his home, his mother, his father who died in 2010 Kashmir unrest, and his plan of shifting to Old Delhi to get a fulltime job (sad, I know).
+I remember sitting beside our driver in a shared jeep packed with locals and a few drifters in Srinagar to reach Sonamarg, trying to talk to my Kashmiri driver who only spoke Koshur and broken Hindi.
+On that two and a half hour long journey, he & I talked about his home, his mother, and father who died in 2010 Kashmir unrest, and his plan of shifting to Old Delhi to get a fulltime job (sad, I know).
 And the most beautiful part was, despite the language barrier, we understood each other.
 And that’s when my fear of “locals being unfriendly to solo travelers and being misunderstood” was gone.

 “Two roads diverged in a wood and I, I took the one less traveled by.
 And that has made all the difference” – Robert Frost